JorisPaarde/my-vegan-recipes/README.md

 pip install -r requirements.txt
 ```

-Create your account on MongoDB here: https://account.mongodb.com/account/register
+### Create your account for MongoDB here: https://account.mongodb.com/account/register

-### When u are logged in:
+When u are logged in:

 - Go to clusters and click create database.